turingschool/curriculum/source/projects/store_engine.markdown

 ### Restrictions

-Project implementation may *not* use:
+Project implementation may **not** use:

 * Devise for Authentication

 ### Base Expectations

-You are to build an online store which offers both administrator and public shopper interfaces.
+You are to build an online store which offers both administrator and consumer interfaces.

-#### Administrators
+#### Unauthenticated Users

-As an authenticated Administrator, I can:

-* Create product listings including a title, description, price, and a photo
-* Modify existing products title, description, price, and photo
-* Create named categories for products
-* Assign products to categories or remove them from categories.
-Products can belong to more than one category.
-* Retire a product from being sold, which hides it from browsing by any non-administrator

-As an Administrator, I can also view an order "dashboard" where I can:
+As an unauthenticated user, I can:

-* See a listing of all orders with:
-    * the total number of orders by status
-    * links for each individual order
-    * filter orders to display by status type (for statuses "pending", "cancelled", "paid", "shipped", "returned")
-    * link to transition to a different status:
-        * link to "cancel" orders which are currently "pending"
-        * link to "mark as returned" orders which are currently "shipped"
-        * link to "mark as shipped" orders which are currently "paid"
-* Access details of an individual order, including:
-    * Order date and time
-    * Purchaser full name and email address
-    * For each product on the order
-        * Name with link to product page
-        * Quantity
-        * Price
-        * Line item subtotal
-  * Total for the order
-  * Status of the order
-  * Links to transition to other statuses as explained above

-#### Shoppers

-As a Public User, I can:

 * Browse all products
 * Browse products by category